tsmith512/blogpost-email/post.md

 - `batchIncoming()` must run very frequently.
 I chose 5 minutes instead of 1 so that it wouldn't start again before the last execution has finished.

+_@TODO: Still need a way to tag outgoing messages._

 ## Declare a Reset, then Profit

 Be sure to warn folks when you're about to purge a few thousand threads from your